3. Enemies and Allies

 Arthur felt himself being lifted again.
 After experiencing how much force Aer could toss him with, he knew he wouldn’t survive if he was thrown into something more solid.
 His focus was still unsteady but when he reached out he could feel the flow of the Light through him.
 He couldn’t impel it into solid form, but he could channel it.
 Shutting his eyes and shifting his concentration inward, he forced as much of the Light to flow through him as his body could handle.

 Without a proper form the Light couldn’t physically harm anyone.
-With as much as he would channeling it sure did get bright, though.
+With as much as he was channeling it sure did get bright, though.
 Arthur’s body shone like a spotlight.
 A spotlight directed straight at Aer.

 Aer let out a surprised yelp and tried to shield her eyes.
 She dropped to the ground and stumbled back into the club room.